KittyPBoxx/pokeemerald-net-demo/README.md

 - WIFI Router or Wii ethernet adapter
 - A PC/Server that can run nodejs

+⚠️ In v0.1.0 the Debug Version should be used when using real hardware.
+The graphical channel has know issues. ⚠️

 ## Software Components

 There are 3 main components to this project: